nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The `SalesRecordEntry` sub-component,
 * stores the sales book data
-* exposes an unmodifiable `ObservableList<SalesRecordEntry>` that can be 'observed'.
-The UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* exposes an unmodifiable `ObservableList<SalesRecordEntry>` that can be 'observed'. e.The UI can be bound to this list so that the UI automatically updates when the data in the list change.

 <div markdown="block" class="alert alert-info">:information_source: **Note:** The text in the middle of the
  association arrows represents the role of the class at the arrow head.
 However, due to a limitation of